MarissaSalcido/IAE-Project4/README.md

    - a nav anchor to the products catalog; through the catalog tab in the header and the "view catalog" in the body
    - a nav anchor to the about us page; which contains our business/personal description
    - **View Collection** will take you to the catalog produced by a servlet and start a session to keep track of the end user
-   - **Check out the products you have seen!** will display the last (up to 5) products that the user has visited.
-If this button is clicked on before seeing any actual products (before clicking on view collection), then it will display a message that says "You haven't check out any products yet!".
 2. The Catalog Page
    - Includes 10 products
-   - By clicking on the button "Click to Buy", you will be led to a detailed product description
+   - By clicking on each products image, you will be led to a detailed product description
+   - At the bottom of the Catalog page, it shows the 5 most recent books viewed.
 3. Product Description Page(s) (from the catalog)
    - Includes book description, price, format, etc and a product code below the title (needed to purchase book)
    - Contains a field to purchase an x quantity of books